What Color Hair Will My Baby Have? (A Guide to Hair Color Genetics)

 Now let’s take a look at how we can use genetics to guess your baby’s hair color.
 To determine what possible hair colors your baby will have based on mom and dad’s hair, use our Baby Hair Color Prediction Chart below and read further for a more detailed explanation of each hair color probability.

 Hair Shades and Pigmentation

-In truth, the genetics of hair color is just a little more complicated than your basic biology class might claim.
+In truth, the genetics of hair color are just a little more complicated than your basic biology class might claim.
 Hair gets its color from pigment, and the amount of pigment in the hair affects its exact shade.
 So we are not really looking at completely separate hair color genes, but rather differing amounts of the same kind of pigment: melanin.

 Not only that but the amount of melanin present changes throughout life.
-A single person may have different color hair at different ages.
+A single person may have different colored hair at different ages.
 Generally, we see light hair earlier in life and dark hair towards adulthood.

 Two types of pigment give hair its color: eumelanin and pheomelanin.

 Eumelanin makes hair brown or black hair, and the amount of eumelanin present determines how dark the hair is.
 Smaller amounts of eumelanin make a person’s hair blonde, while larger concentrations make it brown.
-A subtype of eumelanin makes hair black (interestingly, smaller concentrations of this subtype results in white hair).
+A subtype of eumelanin makes hair black (interestingly, smaller concentrations of this subtype result in white hair).

 Pheomelanin causes hair to look red or orange.
 All humans have some pheomelanin in their hair, but true redheads have little to no eumelanin.
 Mixes of eumelanin and pheomelanin lead to auburn or strawberry blonde hair.